chess-ca/cfc-www-2020/content/players/membership-fees/index.en.md

 Most CFC members have Annual memberships.

-A "Junior" is anyone who was born January 1,
+A "Junior" is anyone whose year of birth is
 <span v-text="(new Date()).getFullYear() - 20"></span> or later.

 \* Quebec residents with an active FQE membership may play in CFC-rated events